GPU acceleration of plane-wave density functional theory calculations in Abinit: Iterative algorithms

 \subsection{Parallel implementation design}

 We focus on the parallel implementation of iterative solvers based on the main computational kernels.
-These operations and their respective notation are: \begin{itemize} \item $S$-orthogonalization of $m$ bands expressed in $n$ plane-wave coefficients, performed by the routine $\texttt{Sortho}(n\times m)$, \item Rayleigh-Ritz procedure to extract $m$ eigenvectors expressed in $n$ plane-wave coefficients, performed by the routine $\texttt{RR}(n\times m)$, \item Application of the Hamiltonian operator $H$ (and of the PAW overlap matrix $S$) to $m$ vectors expressed in $n$ plane-wave coefficients, performed by the routine $\texttt{H}(n\times m)$ (and by $\texttt{HS}(n\times m)$), \item Application of the inverse overlap operator $S$ to $m$ vectors expressed in $n$ plane-wave coefficients, using a Woodburry formulation, as explained in~\cite{LEVITT201598}, performed by the routine $\texttt{Sinv}(n\times m)$. \end{itemize}
+These operations and their respective notation are (where $n$ and $m$ denote arbitrary integers): \begin{itemize} \item $S$-orthogonalization of $m$ bands expressed in $n$ plane-wave coefficients, performed by the matrix-free routine $\texttt{S-Ortho}(n,m)$, \item Rayleigh-Ritz procedure to extract $m$ eigenvectors expressed in $n$ plane-wave coefficients, performed by the matrix-free routine $\texttt{RR}(n,m)$ given by Algorithm~\ref{fig:algo_dft}, \item Application of the Hamiltonian operator $H$ (and of the PAW overlap matrix $S$) to $m$ vectors expressed in $n$ plane-wave coefficients, performed by the matrix-free routine $\texttt{HX}(n,m)$ (and by $\texttt{HX\_SX}(n,m)$), \item Application of the inverse overlap operator $S$ to $m$ vectors expressed in $n$ plane-wave coefficients, using a Woodburry formulation, as explained in~\cite{LEVITT201598}, performed by the matrix-free routine $\texttt{Sinv}(n,m)$. \end{itemize}

+From now on, if $p$ is the number of parallel processes, let us define $m_p=M/p$ and $n_p=N/p$.
+Figure~\ref{fig:parallel_algo_bis} shows the parallel diagonalization algorithms.
 The Chebyshev polynomial spectrum filtering algorithm employs an auxiliary kernel to efficiently compute the Hamiltonian polynomial applied to wave functions via a recurrence relation.
-It involves operations of the form $X\gets aX + Y$, for $X$ and $Y$ of size $n\times m$, performed by the routine $\texttt{axpy}(n\times m)$.
-We synchronize all parallel processes every $n$ sequential iterations.
-This is showed in Figure~\ref{fig:parallel_algo_bis}.
+It involves operations of the form $X\gets aX + Y$, for $X$ and $Y$ of size $n\times m$, performed by the routine $\texttt{axpy}(n,m)$ of level-1 BLAS.
+Parallel processes communicate only at the end of the subspace iteration of length $k$.
 Note that the loop over the number of blocks as well as the loop over the number of inner iterations are intrinsically sequential.

-The main difference between the algorithms is that \lobpcg{}’s subspace iteration loop scales with $b(k+1)$, while \chebyshevfiltering{}'s scales with $k+1$.
-Additionally, \lobpcg requires a Rayleigh-Ritz procedure within each subspace iteration, incurring extra \mpi communication.
+The main difference between the algorithms is that \lobpcg{} makes $bk$ calls to $(M/b)$-sized Rayleigh-Ritz procedure plus a global one, whereas \chebyshevfiltering{} makes only a global one.
+Therefore, \lobpcg{} makes intensive use of the Rayleigh-Ritz procedure by calling it within each subspace iteration.
+Notably, as we demonstrate in the following, the Rayleigh-Ritz procedure scales poorly with respect to the number of bands and does not fully benefit from efficient parallelization.